ethers-io/ethers.js/docs/v5/api/other/assembly/api/README.md

 #### *asm* . *Opcode* . **from**( valueOrMnemonic ) => *[Opcode](/v5/api/other/assembly/api/#asm-opcode)*

-Create a new instnace of an Opcode for a given numeric value (e.g. 0x60 is PUSH1) or mnemonic string (e.g. "PUSH1").
+Create a new instance of an Opcode for a given numeric value (e.g. 0x60 is PUSH1) or mnemonic string (e.g. "PUSH1").

 ### Properties